srcfl/srcful-documentation/docs/overview.md

 <a class="button button--primary" href="https://discordapp.com/invite/tux5qPDcWw">Srcful Discord</a>

+## Collaborations and partnerships

+Our ambition is to lead the development of the world's largest decentralized virtual power plant.
+By integrating solar panels and home batteries, our aim is to facilitate real-time data monitoring and control, thereby transforming energy management on a global scale.

+### Do you have services that suit our members?

+We invite you to  contact us at sales@srcful.io to arrange a meeting.
+We look forward to the opportunity to discuss potential collaboration and how we can collectively advance toward our shared objectives.

 <!-- New to Srcful?
 Start out at ["Srcful Simplified"](/simplified/).
 After that, you are ready to read our [whitepaper](/whitepaper/) which will make you learn more about the innovative technology behind Srcful and the possibilities of renewable energy!